Table of Contents

 The final aim of the cleaning stage is to avoid the risks of working with misleading data that can damage your business.
 It will also help BI reporting tools to interact better with your information and perform a smart data discovery process.

 5) Develop a data discovery model

 What is a smart data discovery model?
 Fundamentally, this kind of model is a strategic approach to using your data.
 They typically involve the collection, curation, and analysis as well as the data-driven actions an organization takes upon the discovery of new insights that prove essential to the development of the business.
-Choosing the best report tool for the job is also a big factor.
+Choosing the best reporting software for the job is also a big factor.

 The “modeling” of these varied systems and processes often involves the use of diagrams, symbolic references, and textual information to represent the way the data flows through the business.
 Examples of models in terms of approach include entity-relationship diagrams, data mapping specifications, data matrices, and flow diagrams.

 We’ve considered the question “What is a data discovery model?” and explored examples of these kinds of models, but the takeaway here is: To tread the path to company-wide data-driven enlightenment, you must understand your flow of information and have an organizational strategy in place to ensure it’s handled in the most cohesive way possible.